 - Nelumbo Nucifera = lotus seed

 Notice that the label states that “higenamine from tangerine peel/lotus seed.”
-But citrus reticulata refers to mandarine orange, not tangerine (Citrus tangerina).
+But citrus reticulate refers to mandarin orange, not tangerine (Citrus tangerina).
 Yes, both are related to each other, but they are not the same thing.
 I believe this may be a label typo.

 Higenamine is an ingredient that some people may not be aware, of so let's take a closer look at it and why it may be in this product.